trirpi/lets-draw/README.md

 I made this to make myself familiar with websockets.
 I also learned a lot about node.

-You can find a version of this website on https://drawing.tristantrouwen.com/.

 ## Sneak peak

 <img src="https://i.imgur.com/LLjnTx9.gif"